 In most cases, being nearsighted is a minor inconvenience posing little or no risk to the health of the eye.
 However, in other cases where someone has high myopia or degenerative myopia the health of the eye is at risk.
 In fact, with high myopia there is an increased risk of retinal detachment.
 Additionally, high myopia can also increase the risk of cataracts and glaucoma.
 For this reason, getting an annual eye exam is important to your overall health.

 Nearsightedness can be frustrating, especially since it can affect so many parts of everyday life.
 But, the good news is treatment is usually very simple.
-A prescription for contact lenses or eyeglasses will help change the way light enters your eyes, placing the focus point back onto your retinas.
+A prescription for contact lenses or eyeglasses (progressive lenses) will help change the way light enters your eyes, placing the focus point back onto your retinas.
 For anyone who is experiencing excessive blinking, squinting, eye rubbing, headaches, fatigue, or difficulty seeing objects while driving on a regular basis, booking an eye exam sooner than later is important.